 • Select one of our most-needed food items (such as peanut butter or tuna) and give it a catchy title (i.e., Tuna Tower or Peeps for Peanut Butter).
 You can even create donated-food theme days such as “Macaroni Mondays” or “Tuna Tuesdays.”

 • Have a community event such as a bake sale, cake walk, BBQ dinner, car wash or multi-home yard sale to benefit Utah Food Bank.

 • Create a friendly competition by challenging departments, floors in an office building, alumni groups of rival schools, high schools, etc. The winners could make the others wear their school colors, decorate their office or provide a service to the winning team.

 Please share your food and/or fund drive ideas with us.
-Let our Food Drive Specialist in on your success at (801) 887-1266 or email@example.com.
+Let our Food Drive Coordinator in on your success at (801) 887-1266 or [email protected].